BS EN 1090:1+2 ISO 3834.

 CE marking structural steel covers a range of applications such as :

 Different standards apply to different applications.
-Pace work to EN 1090:1 which applies to fabricated steel.
+Pace work to BS EN 1090:1 which applies to fabricated steel.